 The former KCR also got into the mosaic tile game, the Ma On Shan Line opened in 2004 uses slightly bigger tiles on the walls.

 However, it is not just on the Mass Transit Railway that you will see mosaic tiles: everywhere you go in Hong Kong they seem to lurking nearby!
-The Housing Authority is another big user: most of their apartment towers are covered with the stuff:
+The Housing Authority is another big user.

 They appear to be still using it as well, as this under construction tower shows:

 It isn’t just low income housing that use mosaic tiles.

 Developers of middle and upper class apartment blocks also love tiles.

 You will also find them covering the wall of your local shopping centre: